FinTradeBench: A Financial Reasoning Benchmark for LLMs: Experimental Setup

 \smartparagraph{Models Evaluated.} We evaluate 14 LLMs across FinTradeBench.
-We categorize the LLMs into large (proprietary and open-source LLMs with better reasoning and parameters $\gtrapprox 100$B), mid, and small (open-source and distilled or instruction-tuned, parameters ranging from $1-70$B) categories by parameter scale and reasoning capability; see Table \ref{tab:main_accuracy}.
+We categorize the LLMs into large (proprietary and open-source LLMs with better reasoning and parameters $\gtrapprox 100$B), mid, and small (open-source and distilled or instruction-tuned, parameters ranging from $1-99$B) categories by parameter scale and reasoning capability; see Table \ref{tab:main_accuracy}.
 Evaluating this diverse set under different signal combinations (Fundamentals (F), Trading (T), and Hybrid (FT)) allows us to isolate how model size and architecture affect performance across heterogeneous financial signals.

-\smartparagraph{Domain-Aware Hybrid Retrieval via RAG.} We design a RAG-based architecture for the dual nature of financial analysis by integrating text and tabular data with numerical time-series data.
+\myNum{i} \smartparagraph{Domain-Aware Hybrid Retrieval via RAG.} We design a RAG-based architecture for the dual nature of financial analysis by integrating text and tabular data with numerical time-series data.
 Our four-part RAG implements a Dual-Track Retrieval Engine followed by TELeR-guided generation and self-filtering before evaluation; see Figure~\ref{fig:rag_architecture}.
+This design follows the general RAG principle of grounding generation in external evidence~\citep{lewis2020retrieval}, while adapting retrieval to the financial setting.

-\myNum{i} \smartparagraph{Data Ingestion and Indexing.} Financial documents often contain high token density and complex tables that standard chunking corrupts.
-We address this via two strategies: \myNum{a} \emph{Hierarchical Indexing:}A parent-child strategy segments documents by logical boundaries (e.g., SEC ``Item 7'') \cite{shaukat2026systematicinvestigationdocumentchunking, zhou2026chunkthenembedcomprehensivetaxonomyevaluation, lewis2021retrievalaugmentedgenerationknowledgeintensivenlp,lewis2020retrieval}.
-Retrieval matches on smaller child chunks ($L=300$ tokens) trigger the loading of the full parent context, preserving narrative coherence. \myNum{b} \emph{Metadata Injection:} Structured metadata (ticker, fiscal year) is prepended to every chunk embedding to mitigate temporal hallucination.
+\myNum{ii} \smartparagraph{Data Ingestion and Indexing.} Financial documents often contain high token density and complex tables that standard chunking corrupts.
+For regulatory filings, we parse SEC HTML documents, remove non-content elements, preserve section boundaries, and convert embedded financial tables into markdown-formatted text.
+To handle the complexities of the domain, we adopt two strategies: \myNum{a} \emph{Hierarchical Indexing:}A parent-child strategy segments documents by logical boundaries (e.g., SEC ``Item 7'') \cite{shaukat2026systematic, zhou2026beyond, lewis2020retrieval}.
+Each filing is segmented into parent sections (max 2,000 tokens) and child retrieval chunks of 300 tokens with overlap.
+Retrieval is performed over child chunks, while generation receives the corresponding parent context to preserve document-level coherence. \myNum{b} \emph{Metadata Injection:} Structured metadata is prepended to every chunk embedding to mitigate temporal hallucination.
+For trading data, daily OHLCV histories are grouped into month-level, ticker-specific chunks, enabling temporal alignment between the question date and the relevant market evidence.